ebruchez/ebruchez.github.io/_drafts/2026-01-07-3d-printing-typewriter-feet.md

 PLA and PETG, the most common materials for 3D printing, are not appropriate for typewriter feet, as they are too hard and not grippy enough.
 But TPU (thermoplastic polyurethane) is a flexible filament that can be suited for this purpose.
 Like rubber, it is sold in various hardness levels, measured in Shore A, the most common being Shore 95A.

 One challenge is that because it is a soft material, it might not print well on all printers.
-But in 2025-2026, many printers handle TPU well.
+But in 2026, many printers handle TPU well.

-I first tried Shore 95A TPU, but I didn't find it suitable: it is too hard and not grippy enough (although these materials would be fine for display).
+I first tried Shore 95A TPU, but I didn't find it suitable: it is too hard and not grippy enough (although this material would be fine for display purposes).
 So I switched to Shore 85A TPU, of the Siraya brand.

 ![Shore 85A TPU filament](/assets/posts/3d-printing-typewriter-feet/2x/siraya85a.webp){:standalone width="50%"}

 PLA can, however, be used to prototype the shape of the feet.
-Here is an example for the Underwood 5, showing the original foot on the right, and the orange PLA prototype on the left.
+Here is an example for the Underwood 5, showing the original foot on the right, and the orange PLA prototype on the left (both seen from below).

 ![Prototyping typewriter feet in PLA](/assets/posts/3d-printing-typewriter-feet/2x/IMG_1614.webp){:standalone}

-For this softer TPU, I couldn't feed the filament through the PTFE tube of my printer, and I fed it directly from the top of the extruder.
+With softer TPU, I couldn't feed the filament through the PTFE tube of my printer, and I fed it directly from the top of the extruder.
 I had already modded my machine to be able to easily remove its top cover.

 [//]: # (![Feeding TPU filament directly into the extruder]&#40;/assets/posts/3d-printing-typewriter-feet/2x/IMG_1439.webp&#41;{:standalone})

 I did have a few extruder jams, which probably happened during filament retraction.
 After playing with the tension of the screws on the extruder, I managed to avoid most jams.
-The following video shows that setup in more details, including the use of a textured printing sheet/plate.
+The following video shows that setup in more detail, including the use of a textured printing sheet/plate.

 <script>
   var tag = document.createElement('script');